 \section{Abstract}

-{The pairwise Kinematic Sunyaev-Zel'dovich\,(kSZ) measures both the pairwise motion between massive groups and the amount of gas within them, providing a tracer for the cosmic growth.
-To interpret the cosmological information in kSZ, it is crucial to understand the optical cluster selection bias on the kSZ observables.
-Line-of-sight structures that contribute to both the optical observable (e.g.~richness) and the kSZ signal can induce a correlation between these two quantities at fixed cluster mass.
-The selection bias arising from this correlation is a key systematic effect for cosmological analyses and has the potential to resolve the tension between the cosmological constraints from the DES-Y1 cluster counts, lensing, and Planck.
-In order to test for a kSZ equivalent of such a bias, we adopt an alternative mock richness based on galaxy counts within cylindrical volumes along the line-of-sight.
-We apply the cylindrical count method to hydrodynamical simulations across a wide range of galaxy selection criteria, assigning richness consistent with DES-Y1 to the mock clusters.
-We find no significant bias on pairwise kSZ, pairwise velocities, or optical depth, when comparing optically selected clusters to mass-selected halos, within our uncertainty limits of approximately 16, 10, and 8 per cent, respectively. }
+{The pairwise kinematic Sunyaev--Zel'dovich\,(kSZ) effect measures both the pairwise motion between galaxy groups and clusters and the amount of gas within them, providing a tracer for cosmic growth.
+To interpret the cosmological information in the kSZ measurements, it is crucial to understand the optical-cluster-selection bias on the kSZ observables.
+Line-of-sight structures that contribute to both the optical observable (e.g.,~richness) and the cosmological signal can induce a correlation between these two quantities at a fixed cluster mass.
+The selection bias arising from this correlation is a key systematic effect for cosmological analyses.
+For cosmological observables such as cluster abundance and weak lensing, controlling this selection bias may help explain the tension between the DES-Y1 results and the Planck constraints.
+In order to test for a kSZ effect equivalent of such a bias, we adopted an alternative mock richness based on galaxy counts within cylindrical volumes along the line of sight.
+We applied the cylindrical count method to hydrodynamical simulations across a wide range of galaxy-selection criteria, assigning richness consistent with DES-Y1 to the mock clusters.
+When comparing optically selected clusters to mass-selected halos, we find no significant bias on pairwise kSZ signals, pairwise velocities, or optical depth within our uncertainty limits of approximately 16, 10, and 8 \%, respectively. }

 \keywords{galaxies: clusters: general -- cosmology: large-scale structure of Universe -- galaxies: clusters: intracluster medium -- cosmic background radiation }